Generalized Fractional Repetition Codes for Binary Coded Computations: Preliminaries

 In the context of GC, the parameter $N$ is reserved for the number of data samples, each consisting of $p$ features and one label.
 In the context of CMM, the parameter $N$ denotes the common dimension of the two matrices being multiplied, i.e., the number of columns of the first matrix and the number of rows of the second matrix.
 The integer $k$ denotes the number of partitions of the dataset in GC, and of the matrix or matrices in CMM.
 With $n$ the number of workers and $s$ the number of stragglers, the number of ``blocks'' is determined by $\ell=\floor{\frac{n}{s+1}}$.
-The set of indices of the $f=n-s$ non-straggling workers is denoted by $\I$.
+The set of indices of the $f=n-s$ non-straggling workers is denoted by $\I$, and is an element of $\I_f^n$.
 Our encoding matrix is denoted by $\Bb$, and our decoding vector for the case where a certain $\I$ occurs is denoted by $\ab_\I$.
 In the CMM setting, these are denoted by $\Bbt$ and $\abt_\I$, respectively.